Qatar wants monetary compensation for the Arab embargo

 Thousands of individuals and several businesses have taken major hits since Saudi Arabia, the United Arab Emirates, Bahrain and Egypt cut diplomatic ties and shut off all transport links with Qatar.
 The four countries accuse Qatar of destabilizing the Middle East by funding terrorism in the region, a claim the Qatari government has denied.

-The formation of the compensation initiative comes a day before U.S. Secretary of State Rex Tillerson arrives in Kuwait to discuss possible solutions to the standoff in the region.

 Qatar has already taken several steps to keep its economy going, with the Qatari finance minister telling CNNMoney that it is strong enough to bounce back.
-The country is also planning to increase production of natural gas -- one of the cornerstones of its economy -- by 20%.
+The country is planning to increase production of natural gas -- one of the cornerstones of its economy -- by 20%.

 -- Merieme Arif contributed to this report